sniprbiome/PyVenus/README.md

 ## Introduction

-pyVenus is developed as an interface between the Hamilton Venus software and Python.
+PyVenus is developed as an interface between the Hamilton Venus software and Python.
 If you don't have a Hamilton liquid handler and are not familiar with Venus this might not be for you :)

 **The following assumes that you have a basic understanding of Venus and using submethod libraries.**

-Both Python and Venus have their strength and weaknesses and pyVenus is trying to create synergy between them.
+Both Python and Venus have their strength and weaknesses and PyVenus is trying to create synergy between them.
 The basic idea is that you can exploit the strength of Venus when it comes to anything relating to controlling your liquid handler:

 - Setup a decklayout and define sequences
 - Define liquid classes